UniversalDependencies/UD_Bulgarian-BTB/README.md

 The conversion was done semi-automatically, with the application of set of rules and constraints for result consistency.

 In the third release we did not add new sentences.
-We have improved the annotation checking and correct the annotation of the following relations:
+We have improved the annotation through checking and correcting the following relations:
-- appositions
+- appositions (the wrongly annotated vocatives and appositions were corrected as nmod)
-- xcomp
+- xcomp (the ccomp relations were checked for control structures and re-annotated as xcomp)
-- se-passives
+- nsubjpass and csubjpass in se-passives were annotated
-- cop
+- cop relation direction was corrected
-- case/det for short possessive pronouns
+- the relation between nouns and short possessive pronouns was re-annotated from case to det

 We also have changed the feature VerbForm=Fin to VerbForm=Part for participles.